23 January 2021

 Raea Gragg's "MUP" is "a graphic novel for children ages 7-12.
 It's a coming of age tale that follows two girls on their adventure to save the earth and learn to accept the changes that come with time while staying true to themselves."
 You can read more about Raea and her book here

 Steven Burchik's "Compass and a Camera" documents his experience in the Vietnam war through his memories, wartime correspondence and photographs.
 You can learn more about the book at Goodreads

-Brian Donohoe has also recently published "In the Company of Men", an examination of men's issues and Christian life.
+Brian Donohue has also recently published "In the Company of Men", an examination of men's issues and Christian life.